Watlow Brand Logo

 Defining the heating problem

-Your heating problem must be clearly stated, paying careful attention to defining operating parameters.
+Your heating objective must be clearly defined, paying careful attention to the operating parameters.
 Before going any further, you should ensure you have the following information:

 • Maximum flow rate of material(s) being heated